 It’s great to take control of your financial life.
 If you need any help at any point along the way, though, remember that Clearline Loans is here to help you out throughout the process.
 If you have questions, get in touch with our team at any time!

 Please note: This is an expensive form of borrowing.
-Clearline Loans' loans are designed to assist you in meeting your short-term borrowing needs and are not intended to be a long term financial solution.
-Examples of emergency reasons why these loans might be used include but not limited to: unexpected emergencies, car repair bills, medical care, or essential travel expenses.
+Clearline Loans' products are designed to assist you in meeting your short-term borrowing needs and are not intended to be a long term financial solution.
+Examples of emergency reasons why these loans or lines of credit might be used include but not limited to: unexpected emergencies, car repair bills, medical care, or essential travel expenses.

-Not all loan applications or extension requests are approved.
-Due to state and verification requirements, not all applicants for loans may be eligible for instant approval by Clearline Loans.
-This is an invitation to submit a loan application, not an offer to make a short term loan.
+Not all product applications or extension requests are approved.
+Due to state and verification requirements, not all applicants for products may be eligible for instant approval by Clearline Loans.
+This is an invitation to submit a loan or line of credit application, not an offer to make a short term loan or receive a line of credit.

-Maximum funded amount for installment loans depends on qualification criteria and state law.
+Maximum funded amount for our products depends on qualification criteria and state law.
 See Rates and Terms for specific details about your state

-Some customers applying for loans may be required to submit additional documentation due to state law and qualification criteria.
+Some customers applying for our products may be required to submit additional documentation due to state law and qualification criteria.

 *1 - Faxing is accepted, however typically most customers are able to complete the application without faxing.

-*2 - Loan Applications processed and approved before 12pm MST Monday-Friday are typically funded on the next business day.
-Example: If your loan is processed and approved on Friday before 12pm MST, the loan will typically be funded on the following Monday.
+*2 - Loan and Line of Credit Applications processed and approved before 12pm MST Monday-Friday are typically funded on the next business day.
+Example: If your loan or line of credit is processed and approved on Friday before 12pm MST, the loan will typically be funded on the following Monday.
 Deposit times may vary depending on your bank.